 1st blank is a placeholder for the objective & rest of the blanks (2-4) are going to hold related key results.
 The last blank adds a deadline to the entire OKR structure.

-Let us look at a few examples to illustrate this further.
+Let us look at a few examples for writing effective OKRs.

 Increase in employee engagement